stakater/kubestackplus-docs/content/for-developers/explanation/production-best-practices.md

 ## Update Strategies

+### Image Tagging

+- Images are generally identified by two components: their name and their tag.
+Tagging the image lets users identify a specific version of your software in order to download it.
+For this reason, tightly link the tagging system on container images to the release policy of your software.
+- When you build an image, it's up to you to tag it properly.
+Follow a coherent and consistent tagging policy.
+Document your tagging policy so that image users can easily understand it.

 ### Version Control and Git Tags

 - Ensure the application's source code is properly version controlled using a version control system (e.g., Git).